azerpas/NikeEventRegistration/README.md

 I might update it with requests module when I have time to waste

-*Made within hours so I'm sorry for the shitty coding...
+*Made within hours so I'm sorry for the shitty coding...*

-Tested on OFF WHITE (main.py) event release, worked like a charm
+-Tested on OFF WHITE (main.py) event release, worked like a charm

-** * Now support Travis Scott AF1 release
+**-Now support Travis Scott AF1 release**